stdg11/BourneGrammarLinuxBuild/README.md

 ## Install Ubuntu

-Head over to the Ubuntu Download Page and download the latest LTS version.
+Head over to the Ubuntu Download Page and download the latest LTS *server* version.
 Install with defaults, enabling software updates and third party downloads.
 When prompted follow the standard naming convention for hostname and set the username to *linuxadmin*